pivotal/docs-tap/getting-started.md

 between those users working with application workloads, and those who are responsible for service instances.

-1. Start by creating a new namespace for the service instances:
+1. Create a new namespace for the service instances:

     ```
     kubectl create namespace service-instances